Anti-Inflammatory Diet Plan →

 • Common Questions

-It’s Beginning to Look a Lot like Christmas
+It’s Beginning to Look a Lot Like Christmas

-Good question!
-In the past, gluten free Christmas cookies (and cookies of all kinds) have gotten a bad reputation for being boring, bland, and dry.
-However, I’m here to right that wrong, because it couldn’t be any further from the truth!
-In reality, the only difference between gluten free cookies and traditional recipes are the ingredients used.
+In reality, the only difference between gluten-free cookies and traditional recipes is the ingredients used.
 If done right, the taste should remain largely the same, if not even better.
-To create gluten free Christmas cookie recipes, you’ll want to swap out any gluten-containing ingredients such as wheat flour with gluten free alternatives, which you can learn more about here.
+To create gluten-free Christmas cookie recipes, you’ll want to swap out any gluten-containing ingredients such as wheat flour with gluten-free alternatives, which you can learn more about here.

 Of course, all of my recipes are easy to make.
-However, I know for those unfamiliar with gluten free baking, getting started can be a bit of a daunting task.
-So, to help you out, I’ve gathered 5 of my best tips to help you create the best gluten free Christmas cookie recipes every time!
+However, I know for those unfamiliar with gluten-free baking, getting started can be a bit of a daunting task.
+So, to help you out, I’ve gathered 5 of my best tips to help you create the best gluten-free Christmas cookie recipes every time!

 • Measure Accurately.
 As I’m sure you’ve heard, baking is a science.
 So, to ensure that your Christmas cookies come out perfectly, I highly recommend using a food scale to measure ingredients by weight rather than volume which is prone to human error.